-Smooth Jazz, rhythmic Cajun and Zydeco music, superstitious folklore, spicy fare that is French, Spanish, Caribbean, and African influenced, as well as varied landscapes including circuitous bayous, white sand beaches, and rambling prairies are just the beginning of what you’ll find in the alluring state of Louisiana.
+Smooth Jazz, rhythmic Cajun and Zydeco music, superstitious folklore, spicy fare that has French, Spanish, Caribbean, and African influences, as well as varied landscapes including circuitous bayous, white sand beaches, and rambling prairies are just the beginning of what you’ll find in the alluring state of Louisiana.
+There are also plenty of things for families to do in Louisiana.

-While many may associate Louisiana with rustic hunting activities like those highlighted in the popular reality show Duck Dynasty or the adult happenings of a wild New Orleans Mardi Gras celebration, rest assured there are plenty of activities and sites suitable for families to enjoy here.
-Let’s get started in reviewing them!
+While many may associate Louisiana with rustic hunting activities like those highlighted in the popular reality show Duck Dynasty or the adult happenings of a wild New Orleans Mardi Gras celebration, rest assured there are tons of activities and sites suitable for families to enjoy here.
+Let’s get started on reviewing them!

 Book your stay with Top Family Friendly Hotels in Louisiana.